Digital Humanities Pedagogy

 - All faculty and GTAs are eligible to participate in this endorsement.
 To participate, go to the registration page linked below.

-- Attendance is mandatory at the three in-person workshops (6 hours)
+- Attendance is mandatory at three sychronous workshops and an individual consultation session (6 hours)

 - Participants must complete three brainstorming responses for the self-study modules on Carmen (6-9 hours)